pykaldi/pykaldi/README.md

 ```
 @inproceedings{pykaldi,
   title = {PyKaldi: A Python Wrapper for Kaldi},
-  author = {Doğan Can and Victor R. Martinez and Pavlos Papadopoulos and
+  author = {Dogan Can and Victor R. Martinez and Pavlos Papadopoulos and
             Shrikanth S. Narayanan},
   booktitle={Acoustics, Speech and Signal Processing (ICASSP),
              2018 IEEE International Conference on},